6

 "I am racking my brain to figure out what it tastes like and there's nothing I know that I can compare it with.
 I cannot figure it out.
 And yet, it's good!"

 The same is true of fruit grown in neighboring gardens.
-Our neighbor, Aklima, who lives two-doors to our right just gave me a Bangladeshi pumpkin to eat and to save seeds from.
-What a sweet and delicous pumpkin that was, quite unlike anything I've had from a grocery store.
+Our neighbor, Aklima, who lives two doors to our right just gave me a Bangladeshi pumpkin to eat and to save seeds from.
+What a sweet and delicious pumpkin that was, quite unlike anything I've had from a grocery store.

 We have helped build other gardens on Trumpet Circle and in the community.
 We have given away tomatoes, herbs, squashes, and pumpkins to our neighbors left and right to us.

-I give zucchini bread or sweet potato muffins to Mr. Denny Rucker on my right and hordes of tomatoes, squash, fig, cherry, pawpaw fruit (the largest native American fruit) to my neighbors on my right Ms. Sedia Asgarian and Aklima, the Bangladeshi grandmother featured above.
+I give zucchini bread or sweet potato muffins to Mr. Rucker on my right and hordes of tomatoes, squash, fig, cherry, pawpaw fruit (the largest native American fruit) to my neighbors on my left, Sedia and Aklima, the Bangladeshi grandmother featured above.

 Aklima speaks no English, we only speak through the language of farming.

-Down the road on Leatherleaf Circle, a Vietnamese gardener named Wei brought us dates from her date tree which we readily turn into a delicious Chinese date butter.
+Down the road from us, a Vietnamese gardener named Wei brought us dates from her date tree which we readily turn into a delicious Chinese date butter.
 In exchange, we gave her rosemary and she gave us Thai sweet basil seeds for next summer.

-On Leatherleaf Drive, Suzuki violin teacher, Nicole Fainsan asked us to design and help install her backyard because vegetables are a key component of her healthy diet.
+On a street near us, Nicole asked us to design and help install her backyard because vegetables are a key component of her healthy diet.
 An initial investment of one day of hard labor turned into a seemingly endless summer of squash, basil, herbs, sweet potato and beautiful gigantic sunflowers for Nicole.

 The pictures from her summer garden can be found HERE.

-On Trumpet Circle, when French neighboring mom Awa came for a visit, she left with a parting gift of fresh sage, rosemary, and thyme for her dinner.
+On our circle when French neighboring mom Awa came for a visit, she left with a parting gift of fresh sage, rosemary, and thyme for her dinner.

-Also on Trumpet Circle, our good friend, Sandy was so happy when I showed her how to revive her Guatemalan "chiltepe" chili pepper: A plant snuck in from her homeland by an uncle.
+Also on our circle, our good friend, Sandy was so happy when I showed her how to revive her Guatemalan "chiltepe" chili pepper: A plant snuck in from her homeland by an uncle.

 Sometimes chiltepes be as hot as jalapenos, sometimes mild as white pepper.
 I dried them and use them as peppercorns.
 As you can see above, These peppers are not only edible but beautiful plants!